InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 Dishwasher connection and accessories

 Like most modern disposers, the Pro 333 can be connected to a dishwasher drain line when installed correctly.
-If you need help with that setup, our Dishwasher Connector Kit Guide walks through the basics and accessory options.
+If you need help with that setup, our Dishwasher Connector Kit Guide walks through the basics.

 You can also upgrade the splash guard with a quieter, more flexible baffle — check out our Sink Baffle & Stopper Guide for ideas.